-You must meet the following qualifications to be a recipient of this honor:
+Students must meet the following qualifications to be a recipient of this honor:

-- 1. You must be matriculated. - You must be registered full-time in credit-bearing courses during the Fall or Spring Semester. - Full-time students must complete 12 or more credits in one semester. - 4.
-Only passing grades ("A," "B," "C," and "D") in creditbearing courses are counted for eligibility.

-- 5. No failing grades: a grade of "F" in any course makes the student ineligible, regardless of other grades. - 6.
-Minimum GPA of 3.5 is required. - Any courses that do not count towards the degree are excluded. - AP, Internship, and Independent Study credits are excluded - Pass/Fail credits are NOT to be counted when calculating qualifying credits. - Incomplete grades will be evaluated after they are made up.
+- 1. Students must be matriculated. - 2.
+Students must be registered full-time in credit-bearing courses during the fall or spring semester. - 3.
+Full-time students must complete 12 or more credits in one semester. - Only passing grades (4.0 [or "A"], 3.0 [or "B"], 2.0 [or "C"], and 1.0 [or "D"]) in credit-bearing courses are counted for eligibility. - No failing grades: a grade of "F" (or 0 quality points) in any course makes the student ineligible, regardless of other grades. - 6.
+Minimum GPA of 3.5 is required. - Any courses that do not count towards the degree are excluded. - 8.
+AP, Internship, and Independent Study credits are excluded. - 9.
+Pass/Fail credits are NOT to be counted when calculating qualifying credits. - 10.
+Incomplete grades will be evaluated after they are made up.
 The student must have qualified for the Dean's Honor List before and after the Incomplete grade was made up.

-The student's cumulative grade-point average is not considered; only the grade-point average for that particular semester is relevant
+The student's cumulative grade-point average is not considered; only the grade-point average for that particular semester is relevant.